 In addition, CoD is easy to pick up.
 Unlike more strategic FPS titles like CS:GO and Battlefield, CoD doesn’t punish dying nearly as much.
 That, plus the variety of offline game modes like campaign and zombies, has made the game accessible to the casual fan.

 How do you play Call of Duty?

 Unlike the fellow FPS games above, consoles are the preferred platform for Call of Duty players, as opposed to PCs.
-Obviously aiming is much improved by mouse and keyboard controls, but CoD has found a differentiating point by focusing the game around the Xbox and PlayStation communities.
-While Call of Duty is still available on PC, the pro scene still uses controllers, a nod to where the game’s popularity was built.
+Obviously aiming is much improved by mouse and keyboard controls, but competitive CoD hyperfocused on the Xbox and PlayStation communities.

 Generally, the strategy in Call of Duty differs a bit from other shooters.
 With a wide variety of modes, strategies have to adapt consistently.
 Here are some of the main modes the game has favored over the years:

 Team Deathmatch – Simply shoot the other team more than you are shot.
 This is the mode most people associate with the game.
 Team Deathmatch rewards smart positioning and aggressive play.
 Dying is fine, so long as you bring a couple opponents with you.

 Search and Destroy – Similar to CS:GO, Search and Destroy uses rounds and players are not revived.
 To succeed in this mode you have to focus on patience and map knowledge.
 The goal is to either plant or defend a bombsite, and high-level games often come with strategic trades.
 This mode is usually a favorite for CoD esports fans because of the natural drama of each kill.